 Support requests & chats tell you how to fix problems with your service and make your operations more efficient.

 Reviews and testimonials are great for getting copy you can use in marketing materials, and on your website.

-FAQs tell you what hesitations prospects have before giving you money, and how you can overcome them to make the sale.
+FAQs tell you what doubts prospects have before giving you money, and how you can overcome them to make the sale.

-We’ve inserted some example column titles but categorize your data however it suits you.
+We’ve inserted some example column titles, but you can categorize your data however it suits you.

 Once you have this spreadsheet properly set up, you (or your VA) can simply add customer data whenever you receive any.
-So you have a data set that keeps on growing as you grow!
+So you have a data set that grows as you grow!

 Why do you need this?

-Just like a scientist looks at data to build their hypothesis for an experiment, you’re going to use this data to build a hypothesis for your next business move.
+Just like a scientist looks for data to build a hypothesis, you will use this data to build a hypothesis for your next business move!

-It takes out the guesswork and prevents you from wasting loads of time and money on new products or features, or even marketing ventures (we’ll talk more about this in the next lesson) that don’t move the needle.
+It takes out the guesswork and prevents you from wasting time and money on new products or features, or even marketing ventures (we’ll talk more about this in the next lesson) that don’t “move the needle”.